This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA)

 Seeking rheumatoid arthritis patients for new study

 If you have rheumatoid arthritis (RA) and still can’t find relief from your symptoms, you could be a candidate for this research study.
-Researchers are evaluating a new investigational medical device help_outline that may improve moderate to severe RA symptoms using nerve stimulation.
+Researchers are evaluating a new investigational medical devicehelp_outline This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA) that may improve moderate to severe RA symptoms using nerve stimulation.

 Caution: Investigational device.
 Limited by United States law to investigational use.